B

 3 Blue-Gray Gnatcatcher Amazing Facts

-• Joy and happiness are words included in the spiritual meaning of this bird
+• Joy and happiness are words included in the spiritual meaning of this bird.

-• The warbling song of this bird is how it communicates with other birds
+• The warbling song of this bird is how it communicates with other birds.

 Where to Find Blue-Gray Gnatcatcher

 The Blue-gray gnatcatcher is native to North America and lives in a temperate climate.
 These birds are year-round residents in many states along the southern coast of the United States.
-This range includes the southern part of California traveling east to Florida and up into southern parts of Georgia and South Carolina.
+This range includes the southern part of California, traveling east to Florida and up into the southern parts of Georgia and South Carolina.
 Some are permanent residents of Mexico and Cuba as well.

 The breeding season for this bird runs from March or April into late July.
 This is a great time to see these birds at work building nests and feeding their chicks.
-So, if you see a couple of Blue-gray gnatcatchers building a nest remember that joy and happiness are two words in the spiritual meaning of this feathered creature.
+So, if you see a couple of Blue-gray gnatcatchers building a nest, remember that joy and happiness are two words in the spiritual meaning of this feathered creature.

 Blue-Gray Gnatcatcher Nests